 WD Dobson was born November 27, 1848 and raised on a farm near Tusculum, Greene County, TN.
 His secondary education was interrupted by the Civil War, but he returned to school in 1865 to complete his college preparatory work at Tusculum College Academy and, in 1870, to receive a Bachelor of Science with Distinction from Tusculum College.
 He then studied law for two years, was admitted to the Bar in 1872, and moved to Grundy County, MO with the intention of setting up a law practice.
 He took up the teaching profession instead.

 Dobson was active in the Missouri State Teachers Association during his public and normal school years and served a term as President of that organization in 1890.
 He was honored by Tusculum College, his alma mater, in 1878 and again in 1893 with honorary AM and LLD degrees in recognition of his professional ability and success as an educator.
-His memorials on the Normal campus (now Truman State University) at Kirksville include a residence hall, Dobson Hall, and his portrait in the Presidents Gallery.
+His memorials on our campus include a residence hall, Dobson Hall, and his portrait in the Presidents Gallery.

 William Davis Dobson and Mantie Julia Britton of Greeneville were married July 5, 1878 and had three children, Anna Pauline, Walter N and R Britton.